linode/docs/docs/platform/how-to-choose-a-linode-plan/index.md

 ## 4. Dedicated CPU

 Dedicated CPU instances offer entire dedicated physical CPU cores for your own Linode's use.
 No other servers can run processes on the same physical cores that you're using, which means that your software can run at peak speed and efficiency.
+The Dedicated CPU instance at Linode offers a 1:1 ratio of CPU to Virtual CPU, guaranteeing the user 100% access to their Linode.

 Under the Nanode, Standard, and High Memory plans, your processes are scheduled on the same physical CPU cores as the processes from other servers.
 This shared scheduling is done in a secure and performant manner, and Linode works to minimize any competition for CPU resources between your server and other servers, but the Dedicated CPU instances offer the absolute best processing performance.
 With Dedicated CPUs, you can run your processes for prolonged periods of maximum CPU usage, and you can ensure the lowest latency possible for latency-sensitive operations.

+### Dedicated CPU Hyperthreading

+The Dedicated CPU instance at Linode utilizes Hyperthreading to help increase the effeciency of proccesses running on the instance.
+CPU's run instructions, or processes, CPU's with multiple cores allow multiple sequences of instructions to run simultaniously.
+By utilizing Hyperthreading, CPU's can emulate the multi-tasking ability of multiple cores on each physical core, allowing the core to maximize it's own performance, by effeciently multi-tasking different processes.

 ### Dedicated CPUs and the Linode API